mcgivrer/CubeWar/docs/chapter-01-application.md

 ### Goals

-The main class for all the application will consist in the core loop of our game.
+The main class for the full application will consist in the core loop of our game.
 The `Application` class will embed all the required loop structure and API initial call.

 ```plantuml
 @startuml